SteinIAS/Noah/README.md

 ## Set up
 - Need to ensure you have everything on your machine
     - Ruby
-	- Grunt
     - etc
+- Run `npm install --global gulp`
 - To install the gems we do 'gem install bundler' the install the bundle 'bundle install'
-- 'npm install' to install everything (mighe need sudo)
+- 'npm install' to install everything (might need sudo)
-- 'grunt' to run it
+- `gulp` to run it

 ## What SASS goes where?